hyperkai/django-blog/mix-blog/README.md

 ---

-## unmix-blog:
+## mix-blog:

-"unmix-blog" has 3 tools.
+"mix-blog" has 3 tools.
 This app and gunicorn in one container and nginx in one container.

 In total, there are 2 containers and 3 tools are unmixed in one container.

 You can only deploy this app with "docker-compose".

-Run "docker-compose up -d --build" (unmix-blog/docker-compose.yml)
+Run "docker-compose up -d --build" (mix-blog/docker-compose.yml)

 Default super user name is 'admin'.